 Of course, you are likely suffering other damages from your car accident, as well, such as missed time from work.
 The Centers for Disease Control and Prevention estimated that crash injuries in 2012 would cost victims $33 billion in wages.

-Millar & Mixon Can Help if You’ve Injured Your Spleen in a Car Accident
+The Millar Law Firm Can Help if You’ve Injured Your Spleen in a Car Accident

-If you have had to deal with the results of a ruptured spleen after a car accident in Georgia, the Atlanta-based law firm of Millar & Mixon can help.
+If you have had to deal with the results of a ruptured spleen after a car accident in Georgia, our team of attorneys here at The Millar Firm can help.
 Since 1993, the firm’s skilled car accident attorneys have been fighting for the rights of people who were severely injured in automobile accidents.